-The UK is currently in a transition period from the Construction Products Directive (CPD) into the full introduction of the Construction Products Regulation (CPR) which becomes fully effective from 1st July 2013.
-At that time CE marking becomes mandatory for certain construction products which are covered by harmonised European standards, where the Annex Z of the relevant European Standard details the requirements for CE marking.
+The UK has gone through a transition period from the Construction Products Directive (CPD) into the full introduction of the Construction Products Regulation (CPR) on 1st July 2013.
+At that time CE marking became mandatory for certain construction products which are covered by harmonised European standards, where the Annex Z of the relevant European Standard details the requirements for CE marking.

 A CE mark is a logo and Declaration of Conformity which is affixed by the manufacturer to a product to indicate that the product conforms to certain safety requirements in the Building Regulations in the country where the products are intended to be used.

 The United Kingdom Cast Stone Association (UKCSA) has been involved in recent years with the BSI in clarifying the Scope of BS 1217, the British Standard Specification for Cast Stone, and any potential conflicts it may have with BS EN 771-5, the European Standard for “Manufactured stone masonry units”.
-At present it would appear that cast stone products less than 650 mm in all dimensions, unless they contain reinforcement or fixings, would fall under the requirements of BS EN 771-5 and will legally require CE marking from 1st July 2013.
+At present it would appear that cast stone products less than 650 mm in all dimensions, unless they contain reinforcement or fixings, would fall under the requirements of BS EN 771-5 and legally require CE marking from 1st July 2013.

 However, units greater than 650 mm in any dimension, or containing reinforcement or fixings, will remain under BS 1217, and as this is not a harmonised Standard there will be no requirement for these products to be CE marked and it would be illegal to do so under the current regulations.

 Other harmonised product specific Standards may exist, and products supplied to these Standards would require CE Marking e.g. BS EN 845-2 Lintels.

 It should be recognised that many of the alternative Standards have performance criteria that fall well below that set by UKCSA and its members.